tiegemccarthy/stationFeedbackDB/README.md

 - requirements.txt, test in a virtual environment
 - regarding the pipeline/cron:
 - look into looping through past master schedules as required
-    - i would put the command line args as parameters in a config file...
 - use a proper logger